Psychology of religious conversion: Classic paradigm

 The classic religious paradigm for conversion is highly dependent on the idea of sudden conversion.
 The prototypical sudden conversion is the Biblical depiction of the conversion of Paul on the road to Damascus.
 Sudden conversions are highly emotional but not necessarily rational.
 In these instances the convert is a passive agent being acted upon by external forces, and the conversion entails a dramatic transformation of self.
 Emotion dominates this dramatic, irrational transformation leading to a shift in self and belief, with behavior change to follow.
 For sudden converts conversion is not a back and forth drawn out process, but rather happens in one single instance and is permanent thereafter.
 Typically sudden conversions occur in childhood and are exceptionally emotional experiences.
 Often sudden conversions are the result of overwhelming anxiety and guilt from sin that becomes unbearable, making conversion a functional solution to ease these emotions.

 Emotional factors have been found to correlate with sudden conversions.
-Coe maintains these correlations seem to suggest causation, citing his work in which 17 sudden converts who had dominant emotional factors affecting their conversion.
-However, Spellman, Baskett, and Byrnes data suggest not.
+Coe maintains these correlations seem to suggest causation, citing his work in which 17 sudden converts had dominant emotional factors affecting their conversion.
+However, Spellman, Baskett, and Byrnes data suggest emotional factors are frequetly not a cause for sudden conversion.
 In their work they found that sudden converts only scored high on levels of emotionality following conversion, not prior to.
 No experimental or longitudinal studies have demonstrated a true causal relationship between emotion and sudden conversion.